 - Clove oil: Dip a cotton ball in clove oil and apply it directly to the affected tooth.
 Clove oil has natural analgesic and antibacterial properties.

 - Peppermint tea: Brew a cup of peppermint tea, allow it to cool, and swish it in your mouth for a few minutes before spitting it out.
-Peppermint has a cooling effect and can help numb the affected areas to relieve you of tooth pain.
+Peppermint has a cooling effect and can help numb the affected areas to relieve you of the tooth pain.

 - Garlic: Crush a garlic clove and mix it with a pinch of salt to create a paste.
 Apply the paste to the affected tooth for a few minutes before rinsing it out.
 Garlic has natural antibacterial properties that can help reduce inflammation and pain.